 The minimum range is equal to the orbit height.
 For a LEO satellite at 600 km altitude the minimum range will be 600 km.
 This value is used to determine the minimum propagation delay time.
-Considering these exemplary values for the minimum and maximum ranges, the path delay will vary from 2 ms to 10 ms, a variation of 8 ms as shown in Figure 47 and Figure 48.
+Considering these exemplary values for the minimum and maximum ranges, the path delay will vary from 2 ms to 10 ms, a variation of 8 ms as shown in Figure 45 and Figure 46.

 For the VDE-SAT downlink, in addition to the relative delays between signal receptions at a vessel from different satellites, there could be absolute delay due to other sources such as signal processing delay.
-The satellite service provider should pre-compensate for absolute delay.
+The satellite service provider should pre-compensate for absolute delay, by transmitting packets 2 ms before UTC epoch and receive packets 2 to 8 ms after UTC epoch.
+This will cause half -duplex satellites to lose one slot when switching from receive to transmit.